1922 Franklin & Marshall football team

 The 1922 Franklin & Marshall football team was an American football team that represented Franklin & Marshall College as an independent during the 1922 college football season.
-In its third season under head coach John B. Price, the team compiled an 8–2 record, shut out six of ten oponents, and outscored all opponents by a total of 279 to 32.
+In its third season under head coach John B. Price, the team compiled an 8–2 record, shut out six of ten opponents, and outscored all opponents by a total of 279 to 32.
 Key players included fullbacks Doc Cragin and Briggs Kingsley.
 The team played its home games on Williamson Field in Lancaster, Pennsylvania.